-We have come a long way in 124 years.
-Since the District was first established, horse and buggies have been replaced with cars and buses, gas lamps were replaced with electric lights, and our drinking water is reliably clean and sanitized.
+We have come a long way in 125 years.
+Since the MWRD was first established, horse and buggies have been replaced with cars and buses, gas lamps were replaced with electric lights, and our drinking water is reliably clean and sanitized.
 Thanks to technology, those interested in the debate and proceedings of those early formative years, as well as all the years in between, can visit the MWRD website and read the minutes with the click of a button and the help of a new searchable database.
 The public can even watch Board meetings from the comfort of their own home now that we stream the meetings online and archive the video.
 In addition, the state of the art facilities and processes that can be found at our facilities continue to attract visitors from all over the world.

-Certainly the members of the 1889 Illinois General Assembly and our early leaders would be pleased with all that has been accomplished.
-The treatment technologies and processes we are pursuing today are on the cutting edge and will completely transform the wastewater industry for years to come.
-I believe the work we are doing today will be a significant triumph as the District's story is told 124 years from now.
+The treatment technologies and processes we are pursuing today are cutting edge and will completely transform the wastewater industry for years to come.
+The work we are doing today will be a significant triumph as the MWRD's story is told 125 years from now.